 - On or before January 1, 1939: You may claim an age deduction of $12,000.
 If you are married, each spouse born on or before January 1, 1939, may claim a $12,000 age deduction.
 For individuals born after January 1, 1939, the age deduction is based on the criteria below.

 Note for All Married Taxpayers: A married taxpayer’s income-based age deduction is always determined using the married taxpayers’ joint AFAGI.
-Regardless of whether filing jointly or separately, if you are married, your income-based age deduction is determined using the combined income of both spouses.
+Regardless of whether filing jointly or separately.
 If both spouses are claiming an income-based age deduction, regardless of whether filing jointly or separately, the married taxpayers must compute a joint age deduction first, then allocate half of the joint deduction to each spouse.